Z-Gort/dbSurface/SECURITY.md

 If you find a security vulnerability please go to the security tab, click Report A Vulnerability, and describe the vulnerability.
 Your report will be addressed as soon as possible.

-Do not open a Github issue.
+Do not open a GitHub issue.